Dunfermline F.C. (1874): History

-The club was formed in 1874 as a way for members of the Dunfermline Cricket Club to keep fit over the winter, after cricket club member David Brown saw a Queen's Park F.C. match in Glasgow and bought a football to take home.
+The club was formed in 1874 as a way for members of the Dunfermline Cricket Club to keep fit over the winter, after cricket club member David Brown saw a Queen's Park match in Glasgow and bought a football to take home.

 As one of the first clubs in the east of Scotland, the club in its early days found it difficult to find opponents, but before the 1876–77 season it was admitted to the Edinburgh Football Association, entitling it to take part in the Edinburgh FA Cup; this was welcome to the local sides as the Heart of Midlothian had just "broken up".
 The club's first entry to the Scottish Cup saw it placed in the Edinburgh geographical grouping in the first round and gain a walkover, as the temporarily-defunct Hearts had already entered and the clubs were drawn together.
 Dunfermline lost at Hamilton F.C. in the second round.
 The club did not win a tie until 1879–80, when it beat Edinburgh Thistle.

 The club had a little more success in the Edinburgh Cup, a competition it entered until 1883–84.
-Its best run came in 1879–80, when three wins took Dunfermline into the final, against Hibernian F.C. at Powderhall on 6 March in front of a crowd of over 2,000.
+Its best run came in 1879–80, when three wins took Dunfermline into the final, against Hibernian at Powderhall on 6 March in front of a crowd of over 2,000.
 Dunfermline had a strong wind behind the side in the first half, but the scores were level at 3–3 at half-time; in the second half the local side scored 3 unanswered goals.
 Perhaps because of the weather, the match was "declared undecided", and a re-play held at the same venue a fortnight later.
 This time Hibernian dominated from start to finish and won 5–0.
 Notably the crowd had almost doubled for the second match.